JoshDoug/Notes/NIX/Vim/vim-basics.md

 * Remove a character by navigating the cursor to it and typing `x`.
 * Insert text by pressing `i` at the point where text is to be inserted, this will insert it before the character the cursor is currently on.
 * Insert at the beginning of the current line with `I`.
-* Insert text after the character the cursor is currently on with `a`.
+* Append text after the character the cursor is currently on with `a`.
-* Insert text at the end of the current line with `A`.
+* Append text at the end of the current line with `A`.
+* Open a new line below the cursor with `o`.
+* Open a new line above the cursor with `O`.

 ## Deletion Commands